agelito/rust-seminar/docs/rust-syntax.md

 ---

 # Rust Syntax
-Rust is a systems language but sometimes feels like writing high level code.
+Rust is a systems language which feels like writing high level code.
 The syntax varies from very simple to extremely complex.
-Extremely optimized Rust code can be complicated to read but most of the time it's simple.
+Extremely optimized Rust code can be complicated to read but most of the time it's clear and easy to follow and understand.

 ## Functions
 Functions in Rust is declared using the `fn` keyword followed by function name and parameter list, optionally a return value type can also be defined.
 The function body is surrounded by `{` `}` braces.